ViktorMetodiev13/NFT-Collection-Stats-discord-bot/README.md

-# NFT-Collection-Stats bot
+# NFT Collection Stats Discord Bot

 The following discord bot was specifically made for a certain NFT collection named Rubber Duck Bath Party.
 It gives the lastest information for the set taken from Opensea (marketplace for NFTs).

 # General Information

-* The main purpose of the bot is to showcase any information for the NFT set from Opensea.
+* The main purpose of the bot is to showcase information for the Rubber Duck Bath Party (NFT set) from Opensea.
 * The Information is shown through chat commands.
-* On the side bar the bot shows the current floor price.
+* On the side bar the bot shows the current floor price as a watching activiy.

 # Technologies

-* The app uses Discord Developer Portal API to bring the bot alive on the side bar.
+* The app uses Discord Developer Portal API to bring the bot alive.
 * And for correct data it makes request to the opensea API.
 * The programming language is python.
-No advanced skills required.
+No advanced skills used.

 # Standard setup to run the bot:

 * Firstly, generate your own discord app.
 Don't know how?
-Here is a link for the discord devs portal documentation https://discord.com/developers/docs/intro
+Here is a link for the discord devs portal documentation: https://discord.com/developers/docs/intro
-* Now, get the private key and replace it in line 108 where it says client.run('{private key}')
+* Now, get your own private key from the discord devs portal app and replace it in line 108 where it says client.run('{private key}')
 * All that is left is to start the application.
-* Now the bot should be online and listening to comamnds.
+* Now the bot should be online and listening for commands.

 # List of supported commands: